colewentzel/colewentzel.github.io/_posts/2024-04-25-so-you-want-to-make-a-website.md

 Unfortunately this was the easy part.
 I don't want to be `http://colewenzel.github.io/`.
 I've gotta set up my custom domain, the <span style="color:#d97471">much more beautiful</span> `http://colewentzel.com`.

 ## Bespoke Domain
 So for some background, browsers actually don't directly access any URL.
 When someone types a URL into the address bar, the browser sends a request to that domain’s nameservers and asks for the IP address where that website's content is located.
-That IP is returned as a DNS record called an `A record`.
+That IP is returned as a DNS record called an `A` record.

-So I need setup `A records` that point `colewentzel.com` to the IP addresses for GitHub Pages.
+So I need setup `A` records that point `colewentzel.com` to the IP addresses for GitHub Pages.
 I navigate to my new domain registrar, Squarespace and set up the DNS records.
 And...

 <div style="text-align:center; margin-bottom: 1rem">
 <img src="/assets/img/public/post1/nameserver_error.png" data-src="/assets/img/public/post1/nameserver_error.png" alt="nameserver_error.png" class="img" style="width: 80%; margin-left: auto; margin-right: auto; margin-bottom: 0;">